bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 set it to.fadeOut over 200 milliseconds.
 That will fade out the current one that&apos;s showing.
 The other ones are all set to display none.
 Once this animation is finished, we need to take the one that we&apos;ve clicked on and feed it back in.
-That&apos;s what we need to do next.

 What we need here is a **callback** function.
 Once this is done fading out, we want to add a callback function, with its parentheses, and its current devices in here.
 I want this tab to get faded in.
 The way we&apos;re going to do is we&apos;re going to make use of our variable that we&apos;ve already